Interview with Lindsey Cormier

 right in the past?

 Lindsey: Yes, I have.
-In college I was trained to paint still life realistically
+In college I was trained to paint still life realisticallythe facial structure the characters have an attractiveness about them

 so I have a background in that theme.